sahasam/cpp-cmake-template/README.md

     ```

+## Tests

+There are 2 main well-qualified testing frameworks in c++.
+Catch2 and GoogleTest.
+I want to work at Google, so I chose GoogleTest.
+Just kidding.
+It started working first, so now I'm sticking with it to the grave.

-## Projects I've done with this template :banana::gorilla:
+## Projects I've made with this template :banana::gorilla:

-Just made this template.
+I just made this template.
 I *will* update this in the future. :v: